-Kayaking to yet experience: the San Juan Islands
+Kayaking the San Juan Islands

 Southern Washington: Columbia River Gorge kayaking

-We’ve done minimal kayaking in the Columbia River Gorge, but that’ll change this spring and summer!
-Our upcoming destinations for kayaking in the Pacific Northwest (in the south) include the Klickitat River, Wind River, Drano Lake and more.
-It’s going to be awesome!
+Kayaking in the Columbia River Gorge is pretty adventurous if you go beyond the calm barrier lakes.
+The most challenging paddle destinations for kayaking in the Pacific Northwest (in the south) include the Klickitat River, Wind River, Little White Salmon River and more.

 Kayaking in the Pacific Northwest with kids